Pure Nash Equilibria and Best-Response Dynamics in Random Games: Number of NE in random games

-\begin{remark} Notice that, when $\probeq=0$, the number of \acp{PNE} and of \acp{SPNE} are almost surely equal.
-In this case, convergence of the number of \acp{PNE} to a Poisson distribution as the number of players increases was proved by \cite{ArrGolGor:AP1989,RinSca:GEB2000} for any fixed number of actions.
+\begin{remark} When $\probeq=0$, the numbers of \acp{PNE} and of \acp{SPNE} are almost surely equal, as any two payoffs are almost surely different.
+In this case, convergence of the number of \acp{PNE} to a Poisson distribution as the number of players increases was proved by \citet{ArrGolGor:AP1989,RinSca:GEB2000} for any fixed number of strategies.